micropython/micropython/docs/library/utime.rst

       hardware also lacks battery-powered RTC, so returns number of seconds since last power-up or from other relative, hardware-specific point (e.g. reset).

+.. function:: time_ns()

+    Similar to `time()` but returns nanoseconds since the Epoch, as an integer (usually a big integer, so will allocate on the heap).